Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

-Does this new approach count as keto, or is it just an unhealthy imposter taking all the credit for the true keto diet?
+Does this new approach count as keto, or is it just an imposter taking all the credit for the true keto diet?
 Does it work for weight loss, or are there negative effects that lazy keto dieters aren’t thinking about?
-Is lazy keto just another name for a standard low carb diet or does it really send you into ketosis the same way the “real” keto diet does?
-What’s best for long-term health?
+Is lazy keto just another name for a standard low-carb diet or does it really send you into ketosis the same way the “real” keto diet does?
+What’s best for the long-term?

 Keto groups all over the internet are weighing in on the topic, and the answers still aren’t incredibly clear.
 Whether you’re new to the lifestyle or a veteran to the ketogenic diet, where you stand on this debate might be as simple as who you follow on social media.

 We’ve gathered the best arguments for and against the lazy keto diet to help you decide whether or not it’s the right approach for you.